Psychological Healing

 Even the Holy Spirit cannot make us do God’s will.
 We have to respond to divine grace by willing to do God’s will.
 Then the Holy Spirit can give us the courage, the strength, and the guidance to do God’s will.

-But as long as there are parts of you still resisting—or angry at—God, then you will be unable to recognize the guidance of the Holy Spirit even as it is being offered.
+But as long as there are parts of you resisting—or angry at—God, then you will be unable to recognize the guidance of the Holy Spirit even as it is being offered.

 Read an excerpt about peace from a sermon